 The Sinjska Alka is a chivalric tournament that takes place annually, as it has since 1717, in the town of Sinj, in the Cetinska krajina region.
 During the contest, knights ride horses at full gallop along a main street, aiming lances at an iron ring hanging on a rope.
 The name of the tournament derives from this alka or ring, a word whose Turkish origin reflects the historical co-existence and cultural exchange between two different civilizations.
 The tournament rules, codified in a 1833 statute, promote ethics and fair play, and stress the importance of participation in community life.
 Participants must be members of local families of Sinj and the Cetinska krajina region.
 The whole community helps to make, conserve, restore and reconstruct weapons, clothes and accessories to support the continuation of the tradition.
 The tournament is also entwined with local religious practices, social gatherings, family visits and festivities at home and in the open air.
 The Sinjska Alka is the only remaining example of the medieval knightly competitions that were regularly held in the Croatian coastal towns until the nineteenth century.
 It has become a marker of local history and a medium for transferring collective memory from one generation to another.

 Series: 2009 Inscriptions on the Representative List

-Credits: Croatian Television, publisher ; Chivalric Society of Alka, publisher ; Sinj, publisher.
+Credits: Croatian Television, producer ; Chivalric Society of Alka, producer ; Sinj, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9